jltraveler/BookApp/README.md

 **Important!**
 - You will need to run `npm install` to install the dependencies from the package.json file before you can run the app.

-- To run the application run `ionic serve`.
+- To run the application run `ionic serve`.# BookApp